Skip to main content

 def execute(self):

 Since we are working with a fixed volume, media_ml must equal waste_ml, else an error will be thrown.
-What is latest_od attribute?
-Our class, when active, is listening to new optical densities being recorded.
-Hence when execute runs, we'll have access to the most up-to-date value of optical density.
-Likewise, there are also latest_normalized_od and latest_growth_rate attributes that update when a new growth-rate value is calculated.
-All three attributes are defined and maintained in the parent class.
+What is the latest_normalized_od attribute?
+Our class, when active, is listening to new normalized OD values being published by the growth-rate calculator.
+Hence when execute runs, we'll have access to the most up-to-date value.
+Likewise, there are also latest_growth_rate, latest_od, and latest_od_fused attributes that update when new values are calculated or published.
+These attributes are defined and maintained in the parent class.

 Running the automation